KizzyCode/mqtt-tiny-rust/README.md

 `mqtt-tiny` is a tiny, `no-std`-compatible
 [MQTT 3.1.1](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) codec implementation.
-It is currently limited to packet en-/decoding, and does not handle state or transport-level stuff.
+It is currently limited to packet en- and decoding, and does not handle state or transport-level stuff.

 ## Example
 ```rust ignore